ClintonFlowers/Term-Project-SPSU-CS3693-Fall2014/README.md

 # Term-Project-SPSU-CS3693-Fall2014
-For historical reference.
-Not production ready by any means.
+For historical reference; not production ready.

 Majority of code by Clinton Flowers, some code by James Tuxbury, with support from Adam Liebert.